uxward/hometeaching/README.md

-java webapp for home and visiting teaching
+webapp for home and visiting teaching
 ============

 ###### user functionality